njogumbugua/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6-multiple_permissions script adds execute permission to the owner and the group owner, and read permission to other users, to the file hello

-7-everybody adds execution permission to the owner, the group owner and the other users, to the file hello
+7-everybody scripts adds execution permission to the owner, the group owner and the other users, to the file hello

+8-James_Bond script sets the permission to the file hello as follows